Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-script printing file type in a temporary file
+creating a symboli link in a workin directory